-- So, the wholesaler at state 1 buys them for Rs.1100 per piece and increases the total selling price to Rs.
+- The wholesaler in State 1 buys the buckets for Rs.
+1,100 per piece and increases the selling price to Rs.
 2,000 per bucket before selling a few of them to a retailer located in a different state (State 2).
 Under the pre-GST regime, this interstate sale will attract a Central Sales Tax (CST) of 12% on Rs.
-2,000 (which is Rs.
-240).
+2,000 (which adds Rs.
+240 CST per bucket).

-Note: Here, we have assumed the VAT rate in state 1 to be 10% while the VAT rate in state is taken as 15%.
-(Because under the pre-GST system, the VAT rates are different across different states)
+Note: Here we have assumed the VAT rate in state 1 to be 10% while the VAT rate in state is 15%.
+This is because under the pre-GST system, the VAT rates are different across different states.

 Now, let’s take the same example, but instead apply the GST model.

-- So, the wholesaler at state 1 buys them for Rs.1100 per piece and increases the total selling price to Rs.
+- The wholesaler in State 1 buys them for Rs.
+1,100 per piece and increases the total selling price to Rs.
 2,000 per bucket before selling a few of them to a retailer located in a different state (State 2).
 Under the GST regime, this interstate sale will attract an IGST of 10% on Rs.
-2,000 (which is Rs.
-200).
+2,000 (which adds Rs.
+200 per bucket).

-Note: Here, we have assumed the GST on zinc coated steel buckets to be 10%.
-And so, GST for the bucket throughout India irrespective of whether it is an intra-state sale or inter-state sale will be 10%.
+Note: Here, we have assumed the GST on zinc-coated steel buckets to be 10%.
+GST for the bucket will stay the same throughout India, irrespective of whether it is an intra-state sale or inter-state sale.

 Bottomline - Looking at both the examples, one can see that there is not much difference to the buyer/end consumer.
 The benefit to the end consumer totally depends on the GST rate associated with a particular item or service under the GST.
 If we had assumed a higher GST rate for the bucket, the end consumer would have actually paid a lot more than earlier.
 But then, the real benefit from the GST regime is actually reaped by sellers, manufacturers and traders because the GST allows an unrestricted flow of input tax credits and so they get a refund on the input taxes that they have paid at the time of sale.
 That said, sellers can pass on this benefit to the end consumer if they choose to by reducing their final selling prices (as they do get their tax money back).